 - The North Carolina Coastal Federation educates students about living shorelines through interactive lessons both in the classroom and along local shorelines.
 High school and college students help by bagging recycled oyster shells, building reefs, planting marsh grasses and monitoring living shoreline projects.
 Middle and Elementary school students also help to plant marsh grasses.

-- At the Fred and Alice Stanback Coastal Education Center in Wrightsville Beach, the Federation offers a Living Shoreline Touch Tank Program each Tuesday throughout the summer months.
+- At the Fred and Alice Stanback Coastal Education Center in Wrightsville Beach, the federation offers a Touch Tank Program each Tuesday throughout the summer months.

 For More Information